 Located at 102 E. Wesley Street, Wheaton IL 60187

 DuPage County Historical Museum is located at the corner of Main and Wesley Streets in downtown Wheaton, one block north of the Metra railroad tracks and near the Wheaton Public Library.

-Street parking is located on Wesley and Main Street and is available for limited periods of time.
+Street parking is available on Wesley Street and Main Street.

 There are also two public parking garages nearby: